 Being a small city, Olivet does not have a public transit system used by locals to get to and from work.

 Olivet is a somewhat ethnically-diverse city.
 The people who call Olivet home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Olivet residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Olivet include English, Irish, Dutch, and Italian.
+Important ancestries of people in Olivet include German, Irish, English, Italian, and French.

 The most common language spoken in Olivet is English.
-Other important languages spoken here include Indic languages and Spanish.
+Other important languages spoken here include Spanish and French.